davidolrik/sublime-rsync-ssh/README.md

 - Upload current file to one or more remote servers.
 - Upload one or more project folders to one or more remote server.

+## Requirements

+- You must have both `ssh`and `rsync` installed, both locally and on the remote server.
+- You must have a ssh-key that allows you to perform login without password.
+If you have a password on your key, then you must use `ssh-agent`.
+On OS X you'll need to add your keys to the Keychain by using `ssh-add -K`, once this is done OS X will use `ssh-agent` to query the Keychain for your password.
+- On the remote server, you must add your ssh public key to `~/.ssh/authorized_keys`.

+For more info on creating and using ssh keys please see this [nice guide](https://help.github.com/articles/set-up-git).

 ## Usage

 Note you can see everything this plugin does by viewing its output on the console.